noahnkr/ankr/README.md

 ## Overview

-Ankr is a custom programming language interpreter designed to execute programs written in the Ankr language.
+Ankr is a toy language interpreter written in C++ designed to execute programs written in the Ankr language.
 The interpreter processes Ankr source code through a sequence of steps to tokenize, parse, and execute the code.
 Below is a breakdown of the interpreter's workflow:

 ## Workflow